Jimmy062006/ESIClient.Dotcore/docs/CalendarApi.md

 Respond to an event

-Set your response status to an event  - --
+Set your response status to an event  - --  This route is cached for up to 5 seconds

 ### Example
 ```csharp